 Students who earn associate’s degrees in nanotechnology are prepared to work in research, production, marketing, and business environments where knowledge of nanoscience is needed.

 Nanotechnicians work in various fields, including biomedicine, biotechnology, agriculture production, and environmental analysis. .
 The website for Minnesota State Community College and Technical College’s Nanotechnology program quotes Jack Uldrich and Deb Newberry, the authors of the book The Next Big Thing Is Small.
 According to these experts, “The market for nanotechnology in the United States was rapidly growing and projected to reach $1 trillion by 2010.
 Growth over this period is expected to produce between 800,000 and two million new technical jobs.”

 The National Nanotechnology Initiative reports that in the United States, federal funding for nanotechnology has increased “from approximately $464 million in 2001 to nearly $1.5 billion for the 2009 fiscal year.”

 New Nanotechnology Program for Community College Students in Virginia

-Students at Virginia’s Danville Community College can now take advantage of a new program that will prepare them to work in up-and-coming nanotechnology industries, thanks to the college’s recently launched nanotechnology education program.
-The first class, “Introduction to Nanomaterials and Processes,” discusses the matter on an atomic and molecular scale, teaches them to use tools like the atomic force microscope, and makes connections between nanotechnology and other fields of science and technology.
+Thanks to the college's recently launched nanotechnology education program, students at Virginia’s Danville Community College can now take advantage of a new program that will prepare them to work in up-and-coming nanotechnology industries.
+The first class, “Introduction to Nanomaterials and Processes,” discusses a matter on an atomic and molecular scale, teaches them to use tools like the atomic force microscope, and makes connections between nanotechnology and other fields of science and technology.

-Clark notes that students who earn an associate’s degree from a nanotechnology program will be prepared to work in any field that involves the use of precision equipment.
+Clark notes that students who earn an associate’s degree from a nanotechnology program will be prepared to work in any field involving precision equipment.